Hye-Kyung Kang, MSW, PhD

 Paid field placements are rare.
 Work-study may be available if a student is made eligible by Seattle University and the agency provides a work-study opportunity.

 Yes, you will complete a criminal history background check along with your application to the program.
 Additionally, some agencies may require the student to complete the agency’s own background check or drug screening.
 Having a criminal history may not keep you from being placed.
 Disclosure to the Field Director can help in the placement process.

 The field education program links with agencies in the greater King county area that is willing and able to provide the student with an enriched and rigorous experience with a diversity of clients.
 The agency must also commit to providing a vetted MSW staff person to act as the student’s supervisor and mentor.
 Besides providing growth experiences, the supervisor must commit to spending a minimum of 1 hour/ week in supervision with the student.
-See the MSW Field Practicum 2019-20 for more information and the web site for application forms.
+See the MSW Field Practicum Manual 2019-2020 for more information and the web site for application forms.